awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_FUNCTION.md

 # DROP FUNCTION<a name="r_DROP_FUNCTION"></a>

 Removes a user\-defined function \(UDF\) from the database\.
 The function's signature, or list of argument data types, must be specified because multiple functions can exist with the same name but different signatures\.
-You cannot drop an Amazon Redshift built\-in function\.
+You can't drop an Amazon Redshift built\-in function\.

 This command is not reversible\.